stal-ix/stal-ix.github.io/KERNEL.md

 ix# cp .config $(dirname $(which ix))/pkgs/bin/kernel/6/0/slot/1/cfg
 ```

-After that you can add the kernel to the system realm in the usual way:
+After that, you can add the kernel to the system realm in the usual way:

 ```shell
 ix# ix mut system bin/kernel/6/0/slot/1